-Brantley is the co-founder and CEO of GivingDocs.
-He is involved in all aspects of day to day operations, crafting the company culture, and maintaining relationships with GivingDocs' non-profit partners.
+Brantley is a co-founder and CEO of Giving Docs.
+He is involved in all aspects of day-to-day operations, crafting the company culture, and maintaining relationships with Giving Docs' nonprofit partners.

 Brantley received his JD and a BFA in Economics from the University of Texas at Austin.
-He recognizes that people needing low cost legal services in the US are extremely under served.
-He is passionate about non-profit fundraising, and empowering people to take control of their legal identity.
+He recognizes that people needing low-cost legal services in the US are extremely underserved.
+He is passionate about nonprofit fundraising and empowering people to take control of their legal identity.

-Robert is the co-founder and CPTO at GivingDocs.com.
+Robert is a co-founder and CPTO of Giving Docs.
 He oversees the product and technical strategy of the company.

-Andrew is a co-founder at GivingDocs, an Austin-based team working on charitable donations for non-profits via estate planning.
-He oversees all aspects of day to day marketing and connecting dots.
+Andrew is a co-founder and Executive Sales Director of Giving Docs.
+He oversees all aspects of day-to-day marketing and connecting dots.

 Andrew received his BA from the McCombs School of Business at The University of Texas.
-Prior to joining GivingDocs Andrew worked as a music and events promoter for more than a decade.
-While working in the entertainment industry Andrew thrived at bringing two of his favorite things together, people and music.
-It was from this passion that his need to help people grew.
+Prior to joining Giving Docs, Andrew worked as a music and events promoter for more than a decade.
+While working in the entertainment industry, Andrew developed a passion for bringing people and music together, which fueled his desire to continue helping people throughout his career.

 Dan Ariely's Center for Advanced Hindsight (CAH)™ develops insights into a diverse set of problems through the lens of behavioral economics.
 The Center studies how and why people make a wide range of decisions, and how certain forces influence our thoughts and behavior.
 They achieve this through academic and applied research, working with governments, nonprofits, startups, companies and organizations.